cs5250-24s/cs5250-24s/docs/asg3/index.md

 Please write your response in a Markdown file.

-**Question 8 (5 marks):**
+**Question 8 (6 marks):**
-Please submit the source code of the program that finds the address of the score in the `tetris` process.
-You can write the program in C or Python.
+Please submit the source code of the C program that hacks the score in the `tetris` game.
 _Check the task description for the requirements of the program._

-Please submit your code in a file named `find-score.c` or `find-score.py`.
+Please submit your code in a file named `hack-tetris.c` or `hack-tetris.py`, depending on the language you choose.

-**Question 9 (3 marks):**
+**Question 9 (4 marks):**
-Please submit the source code of the C program that modifies the score in the `tetris` process.
-_Check the task description for the requirements of the program._

-Please submit your code in a file named `modify-score.c`.

-**Question 10 (3 marks):**
 Please discuss security concern with a LLM such as ChatGPT.
 Ask if there are any methods to prevent such unwanted actions.
 Evaluate the provided response for its effectiveness.
-If multiple solutions are suggested, choose only ONE of them to discuss.
+If multiple solutions are suggested, choose ONLY one of them to discuss.

 Please write your response in a Markdown file.

 ### Submission Guidelines

-Here's the template for your YAML file `saq.yaml`, including your responses to Questions 1, 2 and 4.
+Here's the template for your YAML file `saq.yml`, including your responses to Questions 1, 2 and 4.
 All the values are placeholders and should be replaced with your responses.